Implementation: LexisNexis ThreatMetrix Web - Canada

 Tag Parameters

-There are various parameters that are specified in the profiling tag:
+Various parameters are specified in the profiling tag:

-org_id (mandatory): a string of characters that serves to uniquely identify a ThreatMetrix customer.
-See the Org ID article for more information.
+• org_id (required): a string of characters that serves to uniquely identify a ThreatMetrix customer.
+Contact your Account Manager to receive your org_id.

-session_id (mandatory): a unique identifier that identifies this one event performed by the user.
-See the Session ID article for more information.
+• session_id (required): a unique identifier that identifies this one event performed by the user.
+See above.

 Supported Tag Deployments